MPM (drug)

-MPM, also known as 2,5-dimethoxy-4-propoxyamphetamine, is a lesser-known putative psychedelic drug of the phenethylamine, amphetamine, and DOx families.
+MPM, also known as 2,5-dimethoxy-4-propoxyamphetamine or as TMA2-4-PrO, is a possible psychedelic drug of the phenethylamine, amphetamine, and DOx families.
 It is a derivative of the DOx psychedelics TMA-2 and MEM in which the 4-position substituent has been extended.
 The drug is also the α-methyl or amphetamine analogue of 2C-O-7.

 Use and effects

-In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin gives the dose range as "30 mg or more" and the duration as "probably short".
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists MPM's dose range as 30 mg or more orally and its duration as "probably short".
 The drug produced weak or threshold effects at doses of 15 to 30 mg.
 In another publication, Shulgin estimated an effective dose of MPM to be around 50 mg and the drug as being around half as potent as TMA-2 or MEM.

 Pharmacology

+Pharmacodynamics

 MPM produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
 It shows about the same potency as TMA-2 and MEM in this test.

+Chemistry

+Synthesis

+The chemical synthesis of MPM has been described.

+Analogues

+Analogues of MPM include TMA-2, MEM, MIPM, MALM, MBM, and MAM, among others.